jamesgrams/pull-up-flash/README.md

 * On Ubuntu with Nvidia drivers, you may get some strange displays.
 You will need to disable hardware acceleration by right clicking the game/movie in Flash Player > Settings > Disable Hardware Acceleration.

-## Building

-You will need npm and Node.js installed.
-You will also need `pkg` installed (`npm install -g pkg`).

-1. Download this repository
-2. `cd` to this repository
-3. Run `npm install`
-    * Note: You need the version of node on your computer to match the version of node `pkg` will bundle.
-4. Run `npm build`
-5. The binaries will be located in the `dist` folder.

-Note: You should build the binaries on the platform you're building for.
-Specifically Windows, which has some dependencies that aren't installed on Linux and Mac during `npm install`, so they would not be bundled in the binary.

-## Testing

-You can simply run `npm start` after running `npm install` to test.
-You can use the `--install` flag too, but it may not work.
-The installer is designed to be run from the `pkg`ed version.

 ## Full Description

 The Flash Player web plugin is no longer supported, but Flash player for desktop is still [distributed by Adobe](https://www.adobe.com/support/flashplayer/debug_downloads.html).
 Pull Up Flash allows you to easily run Flash content by replacing it on web pages with a button you can click to open the game or movie in Flash Player for desktop.